 Get an overview (literally) with an elevated walk around the Dubrovnik City Walls.
 It’s a must-do activity in Dubrovnik – so buy your ticket in advance!

-Back on ground level, see more sights on our Self-Guided Dubrovnik Walking Tour.
-Then, take in the scene along the Stradun pedestrian street with an ice cream cone in hand.
+Back on ground level, see more sights on our Self-Guided Walking Tour.
+Then, take in the scene along the Stradun pedestrian street with a gelato in hand!

 In the early evening, track down a ‘Buza’, pop-up bars clinging to the exterior of the Dubrovnik walls directly above the sea.
 Secure your seat for a spectacular sunset!